 We recognise that the COVID-19 pandemic continues to have a significant effect on all public engagement activities, and we are open to any format or method that meets the needs of the public groups you will be working with.
 You can find inspiration for digital activities on the NCCPE webpage and remote engagement activities in this Taking Part open-source database.

 Who can apply

 This call is open to any member of staff in the Research & Education and Technical & Experimental job families (any discipline or career stage) and doctoral students who are looking to engage the public with their research.
-We would particularly encourage early career researchers to apply.
+This call is only open to the Faculties of Science and Engineering & Design.

 Doctoral students will need to secure permission from their supervisor(s) in order to apply for this award.

 - a clearly articulated link between current high-quality research and the proposed engagement activity